Slip and Fall at a Rental Property: Who’s Liable?

 Understanding Rental Property Injury Liability in California

 Most rental property injury cases fall under the legal concept of premises liability.
 In simple terms, premises liability means property owners must take reasonable steps to keep their property safe for tenants and visitors.
+Understanding what landlord negligence looks like in practice can help you evaluate whether your situation qualifies.

 California Civil Code §1714(a) states that everyone is responsible for injuries caused by their lack of ordinary care in managing property.
 For landlords, this means they may be held liable when unsafe conditions are allowed to exist and cause injury.